Pazl

 Pazl (Greek: Παζλ, [puˈzel]; English: Puzzle) is the 17th studio album by Greek recording artist Katy Garbi and 18th album overall.
-The album was first released on 18 February 2011 via a promotional campaign with Greek news website 'in.gr'.
+The album was first released on 18 February 2011 via a promotional campaign with the Greek news website 'in.gr'.
 The campaign included a free limited-time digital download of the entire album and a contest for a dinner with Garbi.
 On 28 March 2011, the album was commercially released under Garbi's new signing with Universal Music Greece.

 The album is entirely composed by Nikos Antipas, extending her collaboration with him which began on her previous album Kainourgia Ego.
 The majority of the lyrics are credited to the well-known lyricist with the alias GML, with the exception of two songs, "Sti Fotia Rikse Hrysafi" and "Oi Skepseis", written by famous Greek poet Manos Eleftheriou and Vicki Gerothodorou, respectively.

 Background

 On 3 November 2009, Garbi released the single "Iheia" and announced a planned re-release of the album Kainourgia Ego which would feature three added songs and a remix.
 However, as the production was underway, the re-release idea was abandoned, and on 9 February 2010, Garbi announced intentions of releasing an all new album instead.
 Later that year, Garbi left her longtime label Sony Music Greece and signed with Universal Music Greece.